inko-lang/website/source/manual/virtual-machine/memory-management.html.md

 The VM guarantees that any object that needs to be finalised will eventually be finalised.
 However, the VM does not guarantee _when_ this will happen.
-This means you don't have to (for example) close a file handle, though it is strongly recommended you do so as soon as you no longer need the object.
+This means you don't _have to_ (for example) close a file handle, though it is strongly recommended you do so as soon as you no longer need the object.
 These guarantees may be broken due to a bug, so it's best to not rely on them too much.

-### Prefetching

-The garbage collector uses [data prefetching][data-prefetching] when tracing through live objects, based on the paper ["Effective Prefetch for Mark-Sweep Garbage Collection"][prefetching-paper].
-This can improve performance of tracing live objects by up to 30% in the best case, compared to not using prefetching.

 ## Process heaps

-Each process has two heaps: the process heap, and the mailbox heap.
-The process heap is where objects for your program are allocated into.
-The mailbox heap is used for storing received messages.
-These messages are copied to the process heap when using the `ProcessReceive` instruction.
-This removes the need for synchronising access to the process heap, at the cost of requiring slightly more memory.
+Each process has its own heap, which allows the garbage collector to collect processes independently; without having to pause _all_ processes.
+When sending a message, the message is (deep) copied into the receiving process' heap.

 ## Permanent heap